 Online shoppers now favour mobile devices across the board.
 It’s important for any brand to optimise the experience for any device and purchase journey progression.
 But it’s even more important for travel brands specifically.

 Travel purchases are comparatively more fragmented.
 A user isn’t researching a single product, they’re looking at the logistics of travel, accommodation, insurance and every other facet associated with a holiday.

 Purchases of individual products benefit from an optimised cross-device journey.
 Purchases in the travel industry require an optimised cross-device journey.

 It’s no longer a case of keeping up with the current trends and more a necessity for future proofing your business.

 The points in this article are a starting point, but there’s a lot of work and testing that needs to go into any cross-device campaign.

-We’ve got loads more advice in our resources section to help you face up to the challenge of optimising for an ever-evolving audience, including free guides on travel optimisation, mobile optimisation and the cross-device journey.
+We’ve got loads more advice in our resources section to help you face up to the challenge of optimizing for an ever-evolving audience, including free guides on travel optimization, mobile optimization, and the cross-device journey.